 Table 7.
-Mexico pumping from its San Luis Mesa Well Field located within five miles (Eight Kilometers) of the Arizona-Sonora boundary near San Luis
+Mexico pumping from its San Luis Mesa Well Field located within five miles

-The reduced pumping was due to excess delivery from the Gila River flood flows.

-12 No Pumping required due to sufficient flows in the Colorado River.
+/12 The reduced pumping was due to excess delivery from the Gila River flood flows.
+No Pumping required due to sufficient flows in the Colorado River.